JGCRI/pygcam/docs/source/scenarios-xml.rst

 When a project contains multiple scenario groups, it can keep the groups separated by using the group dir in the path.
 The `useGroupDir` attribute indicates whether the name of the scenario group should be used when composing pathnames of the scenario group's XML files.
+By default the group's name is used as the directory name, but this can be overridden by setting the `groupSubdir` parameter.
+This is useful when you have several scenarios that share static XML files.
+If `groupSubdir` is set, this implies ``useGroupDir="1"``.

 The `iterator` attribute identifies an iterator (defined withing the ``<scenarioGroup>`` to use to generate a series of scenario